 An artificial neural network of the kind presented here (feed-forward with back-propagation) is a graph consisting of three layers of nodes, called "neurons," each of which may be fully connected to the next layer.
 Each of these neurons acts as a multiply-and-accumulate operator, generating a weighted sum of the outputs of the nodes in previous layers.
 Each connection between these nodes represents a weight.
 Once this weighted sum is calculated, the neuron's output is determined by a nonlinear function - large positive sum values produce outputs close to one, large negative sum values result in outputs close to zero.
 This kind of function is known as a "sigmoid".
 Once these values have propagated through all three layers, the output of the final layer of neurons is the final output of the whole network.

 This fundamental operation, however, does not explain the allure of using neural networks for problem solving.
 The key is that, like a human brain, this network can learn.
-By adjusting the connection weights properly, the output neurons can describe any function of the inputs.
+By adjusting the connection weights properly, the output neurons can describe any function of the inputs, including functions specified only incompletely, or by example.
 The algorithm for adjusting these weights can be thought of as running the network backwards - propagating the final error back through the weighted connections.
 By considering the error as a function of the weights, one can use calculus to minimize this and train the network.

 Mathematics of THE ALGORITHM